evanx/mpush-redis/related.md

 We will implement another microservice, namely `lpush,` for the case where input and output queues are on the same Redis instance.
 This implementation will use `multi.`

+### Further plans

-### Multiple repos vs a unified toolkit
+#### Multiple repos vs a unified toolkit

 It might make more sense to combine the various services e.g. `mpush` vs `lpush` et al, into a toolkit, i.e. in one repo.

 However, the idea of "immutable microservices" appeals to me.
-We'll see how it goes.

-### Further plans
+This effort seems to have become an exploratory re-implementation of my Redex framework.
+However it was really prompted by a production need for `mpush,` and a belief in the practicality of independently-deployable microservices.

+Ideally speaking:
+- Microservices should quickly become immutable.
+- Generally-useful modules should be in their own repo.

+This work will prompt a major refactoring of Redex, say for version 0.2.

+Possibly some of the services will use Redex 0.2, as a git submodule.

+#### Mpush "suite"

 The over-arching goal is to implement many such microservices for common integration and messaging patterns, for the purpose of composing stateless Redis-based microservices.